Some of the links below are affiliate links. If you choose to make a purchase we may earn a small commission at no additional cost to you.

 Have an emergency evacuation plan, and have all the proper supplies stocked up in case of an emergency.
 You need to know how many of your family members are coming with you to an emergency bunker or fallout shelter.

-You also need to be sure you have enough supplies for those people, and for an undisclosed about of time.
+It’s also critical that you have enough supplies for those people, and for an undisclosed about of time.
 You should prep for anywhere from 2 weeks to 6 months, at least.
 You also want to learn how to scavenge and find other supplies when your stocks run out.

-Learn how to grow your own food, how to hunt, and how to fish.
+Learn about first aid, how to grow your own food, how to hunt, and how to fish.
 Learn how to survive in inclement weather.
 We have a wealth of info for you here on our site, but don’t stop at that.

 Keep learning, keep planning and ask questions if you need to.
 If there’s something you really want us to cover on the site, reach out and let us know.
 We are all about giving you more preparation for SHTF survival.